Unique-Digital-Resources/Learn-graphics-for-theoretical-gui/tiny_skia_examples/pie_chart/README.md

 In this example we will use straight lines and mask to do this with Tiny-Skia.

 We have user defined inputs:
-x, y are the position of the pie chart, r is radius, pie_slices is represented data, full_pie is the total/full value, mask is mask layer, paint is shader/color in pixmap.
+x, y are the position of the pie chart, r is radius, pie_slices is represented data: (red, green, blue, alpha, value), full_pie is the total/full value, mask is mask layer, paint is shader/color in pixmap.

 First, we draw a complete circle that serves as the background or the complementary part of the pie chart if the total data is less than the full value full_pie
 ```rust